 - Height, weight, and body mass index (BMI) measurements

-- Vision screening
+- Hearing and vision screening

-What preventive services aren't free?
+What preventive services aren't included?

-asking about a hurt knee), may result in an additional charge for an office
+asking about a hurt knee or blood pressure management), may result in an additional charge for an office

-factors or if your doctor does them more often than recommended.
+factors or if your doctor does them more often than is recommended.

 How can you avoid surprise costs before you get a bill?